-- Get a group of local organisations and individuals together - alliances, members of organisations, youth and advocates - to unify around a common cause as a good starting point. - Determine what capacity you have, and what skills, networks and accesses different group members have. - Think about the cost of different events, your budget, and whether there are any potential partners you may wish to discuss funding with.
-Please see the introduction on guidance around partnerships. - Decide on a plan and delegate responsibilities to different group members.
+- Get a group of local organisations and individuals together - alliances, members of organisations, youth and advocates - to unify around a common cause. - Determine what capacity you have, and what skills, networks and accesses different group members have. - Think about the cost and logistical requirements of different events, your budget, and whether there are any potential partners you may wish to discuss funding with.
+Please see the NCDA Conflict of Interest Policy for guidance around partnerships. - Decide on a plan and delegate responsibilities to different group members.
 You might like to set up an email, WhatsApp or Facebook group for planning and easier communication.
 Decide who your main contact person for information and media will be.